 Imagine the awe of holding and owning a piece of an actual dinosaur egg.

 These photos are examples of our authentic Dinosaur Eggshell pieces.
-We guarantee your piece will be very similar and 1 to 2 inches across each and about a quarter inch thick.
+We guarantee your piece will be very similar and 1 to 1.5 inches maximum diagonal measure and about a quarter inch thick.
 The curve of the shell is easy to see, as is the structure of the eggshell.
 These dinosaur egg shells come from South America and probably are from a medium size titanosaur sauropod that lived during the late Cretaceous, about 70 million years ago.
 Whole eggs are very rare and about 4-5 inches in diameter.

 As titanosaurs go, the South American Saltasaurus was the runt of the litter--this dinosaur only weighed about 10 tons, compared to 50 or 100 tons for more famous sauropod cousins like Diplodocus or Argentinosaurus.
 (The titanosaurs were offshoots of the classic sauropods of the late Jurassic period, and are technically included under the sauropod umbrella.)
 This weight difference can be explained by Saltosaurus' relatively streamlined build compared to its huge, squat cousins.